-Although the two terms are often used synonymously, a fine line distinguishes the two.
-Essentially, the same skills are required for both Ethical Hacking and Penetration Testing, however, Penetration Testing is a subset of Ethical Hacking.
-This course will provide the student with the foundational skills and information required to perform Ethical Hacking or Penetration Testing.
+This course provides the foundational skills and information required to perform Ethical Hacking or Penetration Testing.
 The course will conduct a review of network, web and system technologies, communication protocols and technologies, as well as malware operations.
 The course will also cover the areas of analysis and assessment, security controls and methodologies, and provide an overview of Tools, Systems and Programs used in the practice.
 Security procedures, regulation and policy will also be covered.
 Finally, the course will cover the importance of ethics in business and especially in the execution of ethical hacking and penetration testing.
 This course should help prepare the student for the EC-Council Certified Ethical Hacker (CEH) V9 Certification Exam.